FREQUENTLY ASKED QUESTIONS

-- Will the Stafford Loans I borrowed through my lender in prior years still be deferred?
+- Will the student loans I borrowed through my lender in prior years still be deferred?

 - As long as you are enrolled in school on at least a half-time basis, your prior year federal loans will continue to be deferred.
 Enrollment information is reported to lenders by the school on a regular basis.

-- What are the Direct Loan repayment options?
+- What are the student loan repayment options?

-- There are several repayment options available for Direct Loans:
+- There are several repayment options available for student loans: